vercel/next.js/errors/no-router-instance.md

 #### Possible Ways to Fix It

-In a class Component, move any calls to router methods to `componentDidMount` lifecycle method or add a check such as `typeof window !== 'undefined'` before calling the methods
+In a function Component you can move the code into the `useEffect` hook.

-In a functional Component you can move the code into the `useEffect` hook.
+In a class Component, move any calls to router methods to the `componentDidMount` lifecycle method.

 This way the calls to the router methods are only executed in the browser.